martcoder/ann_evolutionary_algorithm/README.md

                   source compile.sh

     EXECUTING:--- The compile script generates algorithm.exe, which can then be executed as follows:

-                  ./algorithm.exe a f  OR ./algorithm.exe r
+                  ./algorithm.exe r
+                  where r tells the program to do linear regression and use linear datafile

+                  OR

-                  where a tells the program to use accelerometer data where f tells the program to use specifically the fft-processed accel data (including another letter in place of f will therefore use the raw accel data) where r tells the program to do linear regression and use linear datafile
+                  ./algorithm.exe a OR ./algorithm.exe a f [n]  OR ./algorithm.exe a c [n] where a tells the program to use accelerometer data where f tells the program to use specifically the fft-processed accel data where c tells the program to use specifically the cepstrogram-processed accel data where the optional n tells the program to normalise the input data

-    QUICKSTART:-- The following command compiles the code, runs the code, then also graphs the results, using default option of doing linear regression: source runAlgo.sh
+    QUICKSTART:-- The following command deletes existing log files, compiles the code, runs the code, then also graphs the results, using default option of doing linear regression: source runAlgo.sh